 2017: Leaf by Kara Jobe, Otterbien University (inspired by The Little Foxes by Lillian Hellman)

-runner up: Water Strider/Jesus Bug by Alex Shannon, NYU (inspired by Trifles by Susan Glaspell)
+Runner-up: Water Strider/Jesus Bug by Alex Shannon, New York University (inspired by Trifles by Susan Glaspell)

 2016: Her Own Devices by Lindsay Adams, Catholic University of America (inspired by Harvey by Mary Chase)

-runner up: Doctor Scott by Aaron Scully, Unversity of Misouri (inspired by Plumes by Georgia Douglas Johnson)
+Runner-up: Doctor Scott by Aaron Scully, University of Missouri (inspired by Plumes by Georgia Douglas Johnson)

 2015: Three Landings and a Fire Escape by Selina Fillinger (inspired by Machinal by Sophie Treadwell)